yoniLavi/-Structured-OpenAI/README.md

 ## Background

-This repo, demonstrates a concise way of utilizing the new Function Calling capability of OpenAI's API, as a way to create complex prompts in a structured manner, without any string templating.
+This repo demonstrates a concise way of utilizing the new Function Calling capability of OpenAI's API, as a way to create complex prompts in a structured manner, without any string templating.